 This applicant would be declined.

 *The examples shown are for illustrative purposes only.

 Each life insurance company has a different set of guidelines they follow when underwriting an applicant.
-Because of these different guidelines, when one company may deem an applicant a Table 2, another company may decide that applicant can qualify for Standard Plus rates.
+Because of these different guidelines, when one company may deem an applicant a Table 5, another company may decide that applicant can qualify for Standard rates.
 A benefit to working with Quotacy is that we work with multiple A-rated life insurance companies.
 We have the ability to shop cases around to these different companies to try our best to get an applicant approved.

 Our in-house underwriter has worked in many carrier home offices, knows how to navigate each individual’s health history, and knows which life insurance company would be the best option for your individual case.
 If you are ready to buy life insurance coverage, get a term life insurance quote now and let’s start the process.

-If you have any questions regarding underwriting epilepsy, feel free to contact us or jot us a message in the Comment section below.
-If you are looking to get an idea on the cost of life insurance if you have epilepsy, it costs nothing to run a quote and apply online.
+If you are looking to get an idea on the cost of life insurance if you have Parkinson’s disease, it costs nothing to run a quote and apply online.
 You will have a dedicated Quotacy agent shop your case with our top-rated life insurance companies to ensure you receive the best possible price.